stacker-ventures/apy-subgraph/README.md

 - Create subgraph related to this project [here](https://thegraph.com/explorer/subgraph/create?account=All%20Subgraphs).

 - Update `package.json` scripts to point to the correct subgraph by replacing `organization/tired-subgraph` with the correct subgraph name.

+- Update the current `subgraph.yaml` file to add the correct contract address when we go live into prod.